 Japan Trends for 2025: Anime Continued to Rise

 Despite the new tariffs on its products, Japan’s economy was generally strong in 2025, growing slowly with a tight unemployment rate of just 2.65%.
 The government raised interest rates several times, essentially betting that its economy was strong enough to withstand higher rates.
-Incredibly, Japan’s 10-year government bond yield crossed 2% this year, something not seen in decades.
+The country’s 10-year government bond yield crossed 2% this year, something not seen in decades.

-And Japan’s stock market was on fire.
 Imagine investing $10,000 in the stock market and having that money worth the same amount, 30 years later (not counting dividends).
 That’s what happened this year, as the Nikkei average recovered the 40,000 level, which was the high right before Japan’s bubble burst back in the early 1990s.
+Japanese stocks were on fire all year.

 Weaponizing Tourism and Pandas